21MetcalfJ/2024Precincts/README.md

 All states uploaded to this repository contain results for the 2024 presidential election.
 Some states also contain down-ballot data, including senatorial/congressional races and ballot initiatives.
 Click on each individual state to see what data is available.

+Some data will come pre-joined with their precinct boundaries, and others will need to be joined with their respective .csv file.

 # Disclaimer
 I can make no guarantees to the accuracy of this data.
 While I have taken care to ensure the data reflects the true results, it may contain minor errors or omissions due to variations in reporting or processing.
 Please verify independently before use.
 I am not liable for any issues arising from the use of this data.